au5ton/tamucontest2019/README.md

 ## Contest Info
 Team Programming competition held by the TAMU Department of Computer Science on Saturday, April 6, 2019, from 1 to 6:30.

 This repository holds our team's attempted solutions to the contest problems.
-There are 16 problems named from A to P. A PDF scan each of the problem's instructions will be included in each subfolder.
+There are 16 problems named from A to P. Each of the problem's instructions can be found in [Problems.pdf](Problems.pdf).

 ### Scoring:
 Placed 29/89.
 See [standings.md](standings.md).